Azhrak/spicy-tales/SCENE_METADATA.md

   tension_threads?: string; // e.g., "secret identity, past trauma"
   relationship_progress?: number; // -5 to +5 scale
   key_moment?: string; // e.g., "first vulnerable confession"
-}
+  key_characters?: string; // Comma-separated list of characters present in scene pov_character?: string; // Whose perspective the scene is told from setting_location?: string; // Where the scene takes place }
 ```

+### New Character & Setting Tracking (Enhanced)

+**key_characters**: A comma-separated list of all significant characters who appear in the scene.
+This helps:

+- Track which characters have been introduced
+- Maintain character consistency across scenes
+- Ensure characters aren't forgotten or reintroduced unnecessarily
+- Build character relationship maps over time

+**pov_character**: The name of the character whose perspective the scene is told from.
+This ensures:

+- Consistent point of view within each scene
+- Tracking of perspective shifts across the story
+- Proper limitation to one character's thoughts per scene
+- Clear narrative voice

+**setting_location**: Where the scene takes place (e.g., "coffee shop", "protagonist's apartment", "office building").
+This helps:

+- Maintain spatial continuity
+- Avoid illogical location jumps
+- Build on previously established environmental details
+- Create grounded, consistent settings

 ## How It Works